 Where there is no surviving spouse/civil partner or the spouse/civil partner has died within 28 days of the intestate, the residuary estate is divided between the relatives in the highest category in the following list, however large the estate:

 Adopted children are treated for intestacy purposes as the children of the adopted parents and not of their natural parents.
+Note, however, that if a child is entitled to an interest on the statutory trusts under the intestacy of a parent who dies, and someone else then adopts the child, that child will not lose their interest under the intestacy.
 The intestacy rules are applied regardless of whether or not a particular individual's parents were married to each other.

 Where an estate passes to the Crown, the Duchy of Lancaster or Duke of Cornwall there is a discretion to provide for dependants of the intestate or for other persons for whom the intestate might reasonably have been expected to make provision.